-YEAR 7 MUSIC SCHOLARSHIPS – Entry September 2025
+YEAR 7 MUSIC SCHOLARSHIPS – Entry September 2026

 Music Scholarships for up to 50% of the tuition fees are offered every year to Year 7 applicants of exceptional ability and potential.
-This award includes free tuition in school for one instrument up to the end of Year 13.
+This award includes free tuition in school for one instrument/voice up to the end of Year 13.

 Entry requirements